 All of the online divorce forms are filled out in real time, so once you’re finished, they’re ready for instant filing and delivery to your local courthouse.

 They even explain in great detail how you should serve the papers to your spouse, which is one of the more delicate elements of the whole process.

 Their guidance here is key to a successful online divorce, and they handle it wonderfully.

 What does a DIY divorce online cost with My Divorce Papers?

-The online divorce service costs $159 for complete divorce forms preparation.
+My Divorce Papers costs $159 for complete divorce forms preparation.

 My Divorce Papers will give you a 100% refund if their divorce forms are not accepted by your local court.
 Keep in mind that the low price comes at a price!
 This includes an F rating with the Better Business Bureau, which has not accredited the company’s parent company, Divorce Place Inc.